bparanj/crystal/security/vpn.md

 ### How a VPN Provides Privacy

 1. **IP Address Masking**:
    - When you connect to the internet through a VPN, your traffic is routed through the VPN server.
-This means that websites and online services see the IP address of the VPN server, not your actual home IP address.
+This means that websites and online services see the IP address of the VPN server, not your  home IP address.
 This helps to mask your physical location.

 2. **Encryption**:
-   - VPNs encrypt your internet traffic, making it difficult for anyone (including your ISP) to see what you're doing online.
+   - VPNs encrypt your internet traffic, making it difficult for anyone ( your ISP) to see what you're doing online.
 This adds an extra layer of privacy and security.

 3. **Location Spoofing**:
    - By connecting to a VPN server in a different geographic location, you can make it appear as though you are browsing from that location.
 This can be useful for accessing region-restricted content or services.